House of Royals

 House of Royals Building

-The House of Royals is the oldest and probably the most beautifully decorated of The Queen Victoria® properties.
+The Queen Victoria has been voted one of the best boutique hotels in Cape May 10 times!
+The House of Royals is the oldest and probably the most beautifully decorated of our properties.
 Its ten elegant rooms offer a romantic, private and elegant setting for a guest that is unmatched.
-Nine of the Cape May, NJ bed & breakfast rooms are named after one of Queen Victoria’s nine children, while the 10th, the “Empress” is named in honor of Queen Victoria herself.
+Nine of our luxury bed & breakfast rooms are named after one of Queen Victoria’s nine children, while the 10th, the “Empress” is named in honor of Queen Victoria herself.
 Each one is unique with its own special charms.
 The four second floor rooms have balconies with ocean views, while three of the third floor rooms have ocean views.
-Each room has a private bath with marble floors, hydro-massage shower heads,and heated towel bars.
+Each room has a private bath with marble floors, hydro-massage shower heads, and heated towel bars.

 Breakfast is served in the parlor with bistro seating, though guests are invited to dine in any of our three buildings with common areas.
 In warmer months, many guests enjoy taking their breakfast on the front porch or in our courtyard.